What is Ransomware?

 In order for the attackers to exfiltrate all of that data, they have to know where it is on the network — and in order to know that, they have to map the network and know it just as good (if not better) than the people who had originally built it.
 This requires the attackers to “move laterally” from one machine/server to another, often using different credentials by stealing them from various machines across the network.

-Many security vendors tried to solve this problem, and some succeeded more than others.
+Many cybersecurity vendors tried to solve this problem, and some succeeded more than others.
 The security market has seen new types of products emerge over the years to prevent this very problem – from DLP solutions to EDRs and EPPs – they all have tried but had very partial success in solving the problem of lateral movement.

 Solving lateral movement is hard — attackers are using the features of a network against itself.